Infinite Creativity: The story of an apprenticeship turned friendship that taught me a powerful lesson

 With Steve’s encouragement and confidence in me, I left Little, Brown to start a freelance business doing book design.
 It was the late nineties, so it was inevitable that I would soon expand my services to include website design.
 Every new business then included website design.
 I could have started a dry- cleaning service, and the sign would have read alterations/website design.
 When my friends graduated college and decided to form a web company, I was already designing and building websites.
 We started Xanga, one of the first social blogging networks together.
 Learning design with Steve set me on the path that led me where I am today.

-Editor’s note: This article is an excerpt from Biz Stone’s latest book, Things a Little Bird Told Me, which he wrote after leaving the helm at Twitter, the company he co-founded.
+Editor’s note: This article is an excerpt from Biz Stone’s latest book, Things a Little Bird Told Me, which he wrote after leaving the helm at Twitter, the company he co-founded (he has since returned).
 Recently, Biz expressed his vibrant creativity through his ideation and direction of a short film, Evermore, based on Edgar Allen Poe’s The Raven, in collaboration with Ron Howard and Canon’s Project Imagination.

 View the film, Evermore, written by Biz Stone and directed by Ron Howard